tjoskar/react-fp-workshop/readme.md

 ## Chapter 4 - Loading

-It can sometimes take a wile before we get a search result.
+It can sometimes take a while before we get a search result.

 Exercise: Add a lodging text to inform the user that we are loading.